hackerschoice/hackerschoice.github.io/segfault/faq/index.md

    Join our [Telegram channel](https://t.me/thcorg) and ask your question.
 We will try to answer.

 1. **Why do I get resource errors**<a id="quota"></a>
    You likely got `out of heap memory`, `resource temporarily unavailable` or `Disk quota exceeded`.
 The FREE service is [restricted](../youcheapfuck) and the outbound traffic is throttled.
 Upgrade your server and [enjoy unlimited resources](../buy-an-upgrade).
+Upgrades are FREE for anyone working on a cool project.

+1. **My processes are getting killed**
+   Read above.

+1. **Can I scan**
+   It is discouraged.
+The scan will slow to 2ports/second after the first 8,000 ports.

 1. **I get an SSH error**
    Likely you got `Bad configuration option: setenv` when trying to log in to your existing server.
 You need to update your OpenSSH client to a newer version (`ssh -V`).
 Alternatively you can try `SECRET=XXX ssh -o "SendEnv SECRET" root@segfault.net` (where XXX is your _SECRET_).